laravel/docs/installation.md

 <a name="accessing-configuration-values"></a>
 ### Accessing Configuration Values

 You may easily access your configuration values using the global `config` helper function.
-The configuration values may be accessed using "dot" syntax, which includes the name of the file and option you with to access.
+The configuration values may be accessed using "dot" syntax, which includes the name of the file and option you wish to access.
 A default value may also be specified and will be returned if the configuration option does not exist:

 	$value = config('app.timezone');